dvlncl/Detection-Lab/12_📺 RDP_AbuseDetection_Protection.md

 <h2>📺 RDP Abuse: Detection & Protection</h2>

-<p>Welcome to Day 15 of the 30-Day MYDFIR SOC Analyst Challenge!
-Today, we explore one of the most abused protocols in cybersecurity incidents: <strong>Remote Desktop Protocol (RDP)</strong>.</p>

 <blockquote>🔐 According to Sophos, RDP abuse was found in over 90% of ransomware breaches in 2023.</blockquote>